2017 Badminton Asia Junior Championships – Girls' singles

 The girls' singles tournament of the 2017 Asian Junior Badminton Championships was held from 26 July to 30 July 2017.
-The defending champions of the last edition is Chen Yufei from China.
-Gregoria Mariska, Yeo Jia Min and Pattarasuda Chaiwan were the top 3 seeds in the tournament.
+The defending champion of the last edition is Chen Yufei from China.
+Gregoria Mariska Tunjung, Yeo Jia Min and Pattarasuda Chaiwan were the top 3 seeds in the tournament.
 Han Yue of China, the 4th seed, emerged as the champion after she beat 3rd seed Pattarasuda Chaiwan of Thailand in the finals with a score of 21–15, 21–13.